The main contacts

 Student representation (AStA)

 The AStA, often known as the student council at higher education institutions in eastern Germany, is elected by the majority of the student parliament.
-It represents students' interests, ensures that sports programmes and cultural events are available at the higher education institution, and provides support for example for finding accommodation or arranging language tandems.
+It represents students' interests, ensures that sports programmes and cultural events are available at the higher education institution, and provides support for example for or arranging .

 Departmental student organisations